Code-Institute-Submissions/simon-6/README.md

 Aim of the project.

-To create a version of the Simon game that is intuitive and
+To create a version of the Simon game that is intuitive and....

 Who is my target audience?
 The game is for children through to adults looking who are looking to challenge their mind.
 The game should be bright and positive and not dull and miserable.
 A good experience is one where the game can be played obstructed, intuitive and the focus of the page.
 Any other links and information should be available but not in the way of the game.

-Provide a clena .
+Provide a clean...
 The code must be able to start a sequence of colours when a button is click to trigger the start.
 It must also al. Getting the game to respond to the user input both in success and in failure.

-I want to keep them from being bored so I allow the game to get harder by decreasing the amount of time the flash appears for so that there is less to spent on each colour
+I want to keep them from being bored so I allow the game to get harder by decreasing the amount of time the flash appears  so that there is less to spent on each colour